-SeaChange helps nonprofits work through complex financial and organizational challenges.Contact Us
+SeaChange provides grants, loans, analysis, and advice to help nonprofits work through complex challenges.Contact Us

 We make grants to help nonprofits explore or implement mergers, joint-ventures, programmatic alliances and other types of formal, long-term and sustainable collaborations.

-We make flexible, high-impact loans to support the real estate, working capital and expansion capital needs of nonprofits working in New York City.
+We make flexible, impact-first loans to support the real estate, working capital and expansion capital needs of nonprofits working in New York City.

 Brooklyn Community Bail Fund